A Holy Hour is a devotion in which we spend one hour in prayer, dedicating that time to be with Jesus.

-Turn to God with the cares and concerns of your heart, of those close to you, and of all the needs of people throughout the world.
+Turn to God with the cares and concerns of your heart, those close to you, and all the needs of people throughout the world.
 Entrust everything to God.

-We keep these last few minutes open for you to say any last things to God, and to make a resolution that came out of your prayer: how is God calling you to act, think, change, pray?
+We keep these last few minutes open for you to say any last things to God and make a resolution that came out of your prayer: how is God calling you to act, think, change, pray?
 What can you take away from this time spent with Him?
-Then close your prayer with an Our Father or whatever prayer is on your heart.
+Then close your time in prayer with an Our Father or any prayer that is on your heart.

-Choose from 8 different Holy Hours in the Praylist on Hallow.
-We hope these prayers will help guide you through this beautiful devotion.
+We hope these prayers will help guide you through this beautiful devotion to Christ.